 In response to a request for information from the RAP, APHIS cited a paper by Shivas (1989) in which this pathogen was recorded in Australia.
-This was based on a single doubtful record (Tweedie 1970) that Ramsey and Jones (1988), after examining a herbarium specimen (Herb IMI 147292), considered to be P. maydis not P. sorghi.
-In view of this, the RAP determined that it was valid to consider P. sorghi absent from Australia in accordance with ISPM No.8 (FAO 1998), Determination of Pest Status in an Area.
+This was based on a single doubtful record (Tweedie, 1970) that Ramsey and Jones (1988), after examining a herbarium specimen (Herb IMI 147292), considered to be P. maydis not P. sorghi.
+In view of this, and in the absence of any records subsequent to 1970, the RAP determined that it was valid to consider P. sorghi absent from Australia in accordance with ISPM No.8 (FAO, 1998), Determination of Pest Status in an Area.